The different decision-making models you need to know — and their pros and cons

 When it comes to financial resources, make sure you know how much capital is available, how it can be spread across the process, and be aware of any back up reserves you can fall back on – should the decision not go to plan.

 Alternatives: A singular approach to reaching the objective might not cut it.
 Back-ups, contingencies, and alternatives are therefore a crucial part of decision-making.
 However you carry it out, thorough analysis of each possible decision’s outcome will ensure you have alternative routes to explore if things don’t properly work out.

 Leadership: Once you’ve reached a decision, having the confidence to act on your plans is key.
 As well as your own leadership, you should be aware of the leadership skills of others within the company.
 Bringing them into the decision-making process could improve your chances of success and make things go a lot more smoothly as a result.

 Time frames for taking action in the decision process

 Decision-making and time don’t always make for the best of bedfellows.
-It’s no secret that decision-making can take up vast amounts of time.
-And when time is against you, it can lead to rushed, hasty choices – especially if you have to make several decisions over the course of a single day.
+It’s no secret that decision-making can take up a good chunk of your day.
+And when the hours and minutes are against you, it can lead to rushed, hasty choices – especially if you have to make several of them over the course of a single day.

 This is decision fatigue in action.
 The mental cloudiness that can accumulate often means impulsive actions rather than considered, informed decisions.
 So, while the time frame will differ from decision to decision, there are certainly things we can do to reduce decision fatigue – and reduce the amount of time we spend on making decisions.